 Drilling in deep and ultra-deep offshore water is associated with major challenges that include but are not limited to harsh weather conditions, distance to shore, and many other characteristics of deepwater environment that increase the risk profile of drilling operations.
 In addition, drilling of exploratory wells are similar with their associated uncertainties of downhole conditions in general, including uncertainties of the reservoir, pressure window, depleted zones and losses, wellbore stability with reactive shale zones, downhole dynamics among other hazards.

 To ensure safe drilling of such wells, whether technically and economically feasible, it is critical that those risks and challenges are identified and adequately addressed during the planning and execution phases as well as the evaluation phase to support the build-up of the learning curve for future development.

 With an average water depth of 1,500m, the Mediterranean sea is no exception to the above.
 Establishing the required measures to mitigate the identified risks; with appropriate technology and applying industry best practices, coupled with the highest quality and HSE standards for execution; will support the optimisation and efficiency of operations and bring us closer to Lebanese offshore drilling success.

 In this session, we will cover a wide spectrum of topics related to deepwater operations and drilling exploration well challenges, applicable technologies, lessons learned, and industry best practices.

-With Lebanon approaching the drilling stage, it is important to learn and share ideas, case studies and best practices on the HSSE aspect of drilling and operation from the region and from offshore operations around the world.
+With Lebanon approaching the drilling stage, it is important to learn and share ideas, case studies and best practices on the HSSE aspect of the drilling and operation from the region and from the offshore operations around the world.